Make Resolutions, Set Goals, or Build Positive Habits?

-We'll review their meaning (according to the Cambridge Dictionary), the advantages and disadvantages of each, and whether the word itself matters when you really want to make changes in your life.
+We'll review their meaning (according to the Cambridge Dictionary, the advantages and disadvantages of each, and whether the word itself matters when you really want to make changes in your life.

-The Pros of Resolutions?
+The Pros of Resolutions

 By making a promise to yourself to make positive changes (or even one change), you are thinking about yourself and what is good for you.

 If you remember the “oxygen mask” analogy, when you are making better choices with your money or your health – you'll be able to help others better too.

-The Cons of Resolutions?
+The Cons of Resolutions

 Depending on how you state a resolution, there are a lot of cons.
 They may be too vague – exercising “more” or saving “more” money.

 How will you know when to celebrate small wins on your resolutions if you aren't really sure what they mean or when you want to accomplish them by?

 You've probably had some experience setting goals – either personal or professional.
 You can have short-term goals or long-term goals.

-The Pros of Goals?
+Pros of Goals

 Goals tie what you want to accomplish to a purpose.
 You don't just promise yourself you'll do something – you give context and importance to the “why” of doing it.

 Reviewing the reason you set the goal in the first place will help you if you start to lose focus or struggle to meet your goals.

 And if you really want to dream big, BHAG's might be what you need to start thinking “out-of-the-box” and make significant positive changes in your life.

-The Cons of Goals?
+Cons of Goals

 The more you want to accomplish, the worse it can feel if life gets in the way and slows down your progress.

 The “A” in SMART goals is “achievable” and although some think goals should always be “stretching” yourself – it can be a recipe for failure too.

 Taking at least 10,000 steps a day, meditating for 10 minutes a day, volunteering once a week, or automating your savings are great examples of positive habits.

-The Pros of Habits?
+The Pros of Habits

 You've chosen something very important to you.
 So important that you want to do it without really thinking about it.

-If you succeed, habits can be very powerful -A commitment to putting extra money towards your debt each month, going to the gym before work during the week, skipping the evening glass of wine, and relaxing with a good book instead – whatever you choose to focus on.
+If you succeed, habits can be very powerful – a commitment to putting extra money towards your debt each month, going to the gym before work during the week, skipping the evening glass of wine, and relaxing with a good book instead – whatever you choose to focus on.

-Cons of Habits?
+Cons of Habits